goodthebest/setup-digibyte-dgb-algo-sha256-mining-pool/README.md

-# Setup Your Own DIGIBYTE [sha256] Mining Pool or Troubleshoot Existing Pool & Get it Done Within Few Hours
+# Mining Pool Setup Service for DIGIBYTE coin [sha256] or Any Other Coins of Your Choice or Troubleshoot Existing Pool & Get it Done Within Few Hours

 ## Contact now!